 “mum, you’re going to the crazy hospital”

-I knew I lost the battle right there, as Mum’s fears were realised!
+I knew I lost the battle right there, this was Mum’s biggest fear!

 But I didn’t give up.
 I was adamant, if no one would support me I would do this with just mum and hope that I was enough support for her.